mluukkai/WebPalvelinohjelmointi2023/english/week6.md

 The solution works, but there are a couple of options which are even better.
 Start with the controller first.

-The controllers requires a list of both active and inactive breweries.
-The controller also tells how the two lists are retrived from the database.
+The controller requires a list of both active and inactive breweries.
+The controller also tells how the two lists are retrieved from the database.

 You could polish the controller by making so that the class <code>Brewery</code> provides a better interface to find the breweries list.
 ActiveRecord provides a nice solution for this, scope, see http://guides.rubyonrails.org/active_record_querying.html#scopes